shivannis/xandr-docs-public/xandr-docs/yield-analytics-ui/modify-a-report-s-schedule.md

 If you have administrative access, you can select **Admin Tools \> View Reports** to view and edit scheduled reports.

-1. In the list of Saved Reports, select the report you wish modify.
+1. In the list of **Saved Reports**, select the report you wish modify.
 Reports that are already scheduled are noted in the **Is Scheduled** column to the right.
 1. On the **Edit Saved Analysis** screen that appears, scroll to the bottom of the page to the Schedules for Analysis module.
 Here you can see all the different schedules and distribution lists for a specific report.
 1. Select the schedule you wish to modify by selecting **Edit**.
 The **Send Analysis** dialog appears.
 1. You can change the **Recurrence**, **Send To email addresses**, **Message**, whether to include a **URL Link**, **Attachment**, or **Data Snapshot**, as well as the **Report Status**.